Looking for the best day trips from Paris?

 Tip: visit Versailles Palace on a Tuesday or during the weekend.
 The spectacular musical fountain show happens on these days from April to October.

-- Quick 90 min tour of the palace: see all the highlights of the Versailles Palace hustle-free.
-Included is 1.5-hour guided tour, after which you can continue to explore on your own.
+📍 Quick 90-minute tour of the palace: see all the highlights of the Versailles Palace hustle-free with a skip-the-lines ticket.
+Included is a 1.5-hour guided tour, after which you can continue to explore on your own.

 2. Giverny: Walk Through Gardens Which Inspired Famous Masterpieces